-- The rod has 16-key casting models that offer medium to extra heavy powers.
+- 16-key casting models for medium to extra heavy powers.

 2. GOO FISH Jigging Rod 6’6″ Solid NanoTech Blank Slow Pitch Jigging Rod

 This fishing rod is built with the latest technology ensuring a powerful performance.
-This rod has a thinner diameter.
+It has a thinner diameter.
 Its diameter can be thinner than a hollow bank since it’s rolled up.
-The rod features a solid nano blank that is very soft and stiff.
+It features a solid nano blank that is very soft and stiff.
 Since most of the rod is made of nano blank and high-ton Toray carbon fiber, it is very light, and you don’t get tired even after a day of fishing.

 The thin diameter of this rod also enhances its sensitivity so that you can feel every bite.
-The FUJI K frame high-performance guide ensures corrosion resistance and a fast outgoing line.
+The rod also feature FUJI K frame high-performance guides that ensures corrosion resistance and a fast outgoing line.
 The Fuji reel seat allows you to feel the fish bite with more ease.
-The Piano baking paint on the rods ensures their beautiful look, and the colors do not fade.
+There is also a Piano baking paint on the rods ensures their beautiful look, and the colors do not fade.